-What we define as first courses can be divided among noodles, soups, rice and ravioli.
+What we define as the first courses can be divided into noodles, soups, rice, and ravioli.
 Contrary to Western traditions, a small bowl of rice, or ravioli, can also be served at the end of the meal.
-Next I’ll go on to describe the primary main courses with various choices of condiments.
+Next, I’ll go on to describe the primary main courses with various choices of condiments.

 Pasta is a basic element of Chinese cuisine, so much so that there’s a dispute over who invented spaghetti – the Chinese or Italians? – it still seems to be unresolved and the source of great debate with taxi drivers during the ride between one part of the city and another.

 The preparation of various types of Chinese noodles, sees the use of different types of ingredients.
 When speaking of 面 （miàn, in fact, it is referring to noodles prepared with grain flour.
 When talking about 粉 (fěn), this refers to noodles made with rice flour, which are lighter and more transparent.
 The ingredients for preparing them are generally water, flour, and salt.